csinparallel/CSinParallel/Exemplars/StochasticGameOfLife/README.md

 # These use randomness when creating a starting grid
 PROGS = cpprand_gol_omp cpprand_gol_seq cpprand_gol_seq_prof

-# Initially, these do not use trng- it's an excresise to add it
+# Initially, these do not use trng- it's an optional exercise to add it
 PROGS_TRNG = trng_gol_omp trng_gol_seq

 # These use randomness when deciding on the hardiness of a live cell